w3c/webextensions/proposals/permissions_behavior_on_update.md

 ### Manifest File Changes

-Add a new property, "permissions_behavior.updates," to the manifest to alter the newly added "permissions" behavior during the extension's update.
+Add a new property, "permissions_behavior.updates", to the manifest to alter the newly added "permissions" behavior during the extension's update.
 When set to `defer`, newly added permissions on update won't be granted by default; they will behave like optional permissions and must be explicitly requested by the extension.
 Also, the default browser behavior will NOT be applied (warning, turn off, stop further updates, etc.).

 The new behavior isn't applicable during install time or for permission that doesn't trigger a warning.